wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

-= How to generate shortcode for Wordpress page, post or widget? =

-First of all you can copy shortcode inside gallery settings , in separate shortcode block.
-Another way generate shortcode directly in post or page edit mode.
-You can find wizard button on top of content editor

 = How to change amount of images loading on gallery page? =

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action